The moduli space of multi-scale differentials: Prong-matched differentials

 For a reference surface $(\Sigma,\bfs)$ let $\Oteich$ be the \Teichmuller space of $(\Sigma,\bfs)$-marked flat surfaces of type~$\mu$ and let $\proj \Oteich = \Oteich/ \CC^*$ be its projectivization.
 We define the subsets $P_\bfs$ and $ Z_\bfs $ of $\bfs$ to be the marked points such that their images under $f$ in~$X$ are respectively poles and zeros of~$\omega$.
 The complex structure on $\Oteich$ is induced by the \emph{global period map}

 which is locally biholomorphic (see e.g\ \cite{Veech}, \cite{HubbardMasur}, \cite{kdiff}).

-The (classical) mapping class group~$\Mod[(\Sigma,\bfs)]$ of $(\Sigma,\bfs)$ acts properly discontinuously on $\teich$ and on the twisted Hodge bundle over it, preserving the submanifold~$\Oteich$.
-The spaces $\Oteich$ are highly disconnected and we do not address here the question of classifying the connected components.
+The mapping class group~$\Mod[(\Sigma,\bfs)]$ of $(\Sigma,\bfs)$ acts properly discontinuously on $\teich$ and on the twisted Hodge bundle over it, preserving the submanifold~$\Oteich$.
+The spaces $\Oteich$ are highly disconnected, and we do not address here the question of classifying their connected components.
 Moreover, we do not claim that $\proj \Oteich$ is simply connected.

 We next define similarly strata of flat surfaces over the boundary components of the augmented \Teichmuller space.
 We start with an auxiliary object that will play no major role further on.
 The upper index ``no'' indicates that no GRC and no matching residue condition at the horizontal nodes is imposed here.
 This is mainly introduced to contrast with the space defined later, where the residue conditions {\em are} required.
 Moreover, recall that we denote an enhanced multicurve $\eLp$ simply by $\eL$.